openhab/openhab1-addons/bundles/binding/org.openhab.binding.myq/README.md

 ## Binding Configuration

-This binding must be configured in the file `services/myq.cfg`.
+This binding can be configured in the file `services/myq.cfg`.

 The Chamberlain MyQ Binding only requires your Chamberlain MyQ Username and Password.